 |Weber Wood Chunks : Pecan||CHECK PRICE|

-If you are looking for a stronger flavor, apple wood can be mixed in the right proportion to woods like hickory and pecan to tone down the smokiness and create a unique, complex flavor profile that marries well with the pork.
+If you are looking for a stronger flavor, apple wood can be mixed in the right proportion with woods like hickory wood and pecan to tone down the smokiness and create a unique, complex flavor profile that marries well with the pork.

 |Bear Mountain Wood Pellets : Apple||CHECK PRICE|